DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 1. **Scenario Exploring**
     * A domain expert describes a scenario (with concrete examples) that the team is worried about or having difficulty with in the problem domain
-    * Then, the group then maps the scenario, like event storming in a visual manner in an open space
+    * Then, the group maps the scenario, like event storming in a visual manner in an open space

 1. **Modeling**
     * At the same time of running through a scenario, the team starts to examine the current model and assesses its usefulness for solving the scenario expressed by the domain expert